cysouw/diathesis/text/c09_zuInfinitive.md

 - ^^?^ Ich bin fast fertig, weil mir nur noch dem Veranstalter du danken bleibt.
 :::

-There is yet another construction with *bleiben* and a *zu-infinitiv*, shown in [@next] that needs more investigation.
-These constructions do not appear to be coherent.
+There is yet another construction with *bleiben* and a *zu-Infinitiv*, shown in [@next], that needs more investigation.
+Basically, the *zu-Infinitive* clauses seem to be subordinate to the nouns *Ratschlag* 'advice' [@next a] and *Anspruch* 'aspiration' [@next b].
+However, a better analysis is probably to consider these nouns as 'hidden' predicates, approximately *Ratschlag geben* 'to give advice' [@next c] and *Anspruch haben* 'to have an aspiration' [@next d].
+Then the *bleiben + zu-Infinitive* construction is a regular anticausative here.
+However, note that this construction does not appear to be coherent.

 ::: ex
 - Es bleibt der Ratschlag, Objekte gut zu prüfen.^[~~DWDS~~: Der Tagesspiegel, 24.12.2004.]
 - Es bleibt der Anspruch, die Region zu befrieden.^[~~DWDS~~: Die Zeit, 15.10.1998, Nr.
 43.]
+- Jemand gab den Ratschlag, die Object gut zu prüfen.
+- Jemand hat den Anspruch, die Region zu befrieden.
 :::